MORGAN SILVER DOLLARS 1878-1904 & 1921

 The situation deteriorated to the point where banks advised citizens against using silver dollars, leading the U.S. Mint to temporarily stop producing silver coins.

-From 1893 to 1895, the Morgan silver dollar series experienced its lowest mintage, making these coins some of the rarest and most difficult to find today.
+From 1893 to 1895, the Morgan silver dollar series experienced its lowest mintage outputs, making these coins some of the rarest and most difficult to find today.

 One stipulation of the repeal was that the minting of Morgan silver dollars would cease once the silver reserves acquired under the Sherman Act were depleted.